NZAEE Conference

 Concurrent Session Presentations

 We have 17 speakers confirmed for the concurrent sessions (5 - 6 in each round) with a diverse range of perspectives and stories to share.
-You can read more information about the speakers and their presentations in this section, with more summaries and the programme of concurrent session times added soon.
+Read more information about the speakers and their presentations in the following section, and view the timing for these sessions in the full programme above, showing which round each speaker will be presenting in.

 Tiaki Taiao: Empowering rangatahi